 Alaska as a whole ranks high for exotic locations within the United States, but if you truly want to delve into its wilderness, head to the remote islands.
 Nestled in the northern Pacific Ocean, the Aleutian Islands boast active volcanoes, untamed terrain and rich, diverse wildlife.
 Give the kids a history lesson at the Museum of the Aleutians, from the Russian American period to WWII and the present.
 Bald eagles pepper Expedition Park in the town of Unalaska and Dutch Harbor.
 There’s so much to see and do that it can be overwhelming — our CB!
 Family Travel Advisors can help you book a sightseeing itinerary that makes the most of your time and interests.

-After spending a few days exploring Albuquerque, make the 4-hour drive to White Sands National Monument for a walk through breathtaking sand so white your kids just might think it’s snow.
+After spending a few days exploring Albuquerque, make the 4-hour drive to White Sands National Park for a walk through breathtaking sand so white your kids just might think it’s snow.
 The area holds the distinction of being the largest gypsum dune field in the world.
 There are plenty of ways to explore, including on horseback and by hiking, but kids and adults alike will love grabbing a sled from the Visitor Center and sailing down the pale, powdery slopes.

 You’ll feel like you’ve stepped into another world among the 1,000-year-old groves and glacier-covered peaks at Olympic National Park.
 The habitat is so diverse that you can go from snowy mountains to beaches on the same day without leaving the confines of the park.
 Gear up for a hike out to Sol Duc Falls to see hemlocks and firs alongside the roaring water; visit the unearthly Hoh Rainforest, covered in moss; or explore Kalaloch Beach 4 during low tide to see sea stars, sea urchins and rock-covered mussels.
 Note that parts of the park are remote and time-intensive to reach, so a little extra planning is required with younger kids.